basisproject/paper/src/03-regions.md

 - Higher education wait-list prioritization
 - Percentage of-cost to charge for housing (90% would be a 10% subsidy, 110% would be a 10% apartment tax)
 - Threshold of housing acquisition (such that new housing is acquired when the housing wait-list is N% of the total population)
-- Board of directors position appointments for various regionally-operated companies
+- Board of directors position appointments for various regionally-owned companies
 - Monthly social dividend percentage

-## Regionally-operated companies
+## Regionally-owned companies

 The region will operate a small amount of various types of companies.
 The main candidates for regional operation are: